romkazor/idlak/idlak-server/README.md

 This server runs an RESTful API based on Python Flask.

-When setting up the server a single user with Admin permissions is created.
+When running the server for the first time a single user with Admin permissions is created.
+The login credentials of this user are noted in the logs.

 # API Documentation